Kinto/kinto/docs/tutorials/authentication-github.rst

 .. _tutorial-github:

-How to setup Github authentication?
+How to setup GitHub authentication?
 ===================================

-In this tutorial, we will authenticate users using Github.
+In this tutorial, we will authenticate users using GitHub.

-Users obtain a Bearer token from Github and use it in an ``Authenticatìon`` header.
+Users obtain a Bearer token from GitHub and use it in an ``Authenticatìon`` header.
 Leveraging Kinto pluggability, a custom authentication policy is specified in settings in order to validate it.

 Custom authentication